 The LinkedIn invite feature has a slightly odd past.
 It was one that was available in years past, before being removed due to a large amount of spam.
 Users and businesses were seemingly frustrated by those who were abusing the feature.
 In May last year, it was briefly re-introduced before being withdrawn once again.
 However, now it’s back, seemingly for good.

 The invite feature gives company page admins the chance to connect with other LinkedIn users.
-Hopefully, this first restriction means that spam should be at a minimum.
-After all, you’d hope that page admins would have at least some restraint.
+You’d hope that page admins would have at least some restraint.

-There are a few other restrictions on the feature:
+There are a few restrictions on the feature:

 - Page admins with fewer than 500 connections can invite everyone they’re connected with.
 Those with over 500 have to manually select who they want to invite.